 When you are faced with the question of choosing a Human Resource Information System (HRIS) for your organization, one major factor to consider is whether it should reside on-premise or in the cloud (also known as Software as a Service or SaaS).

-With Human Resources (HR) needs rapidly changing, your HRIS should not only be within budget, but also provide you with the functionality you require.
+With Human Resources (HR) needs rapidly changing, your HRIS should not only be within budget but also provide you with the functionality you require.
 Your HRIS should possess the highest level of data security and accessibility available.
-Some other top considerations include integration, control, tax implications and mobile access.
+Some other top considerations include integration, control, tax implications, and mobile access.

+Payroll processing can now be done through the cloud.
+But is using the cloud for payroll the best solution for your company?
 The following outlines some considerations to find the best answer for your organization.

 The International Data Corporation (IDC), a group that provides insight and data for business and IT professionals, recently reported that expenditures for public IT cloud services are expected to rise to $160 billion in 2018, an increase of 23.2 percent over 2017.